mhsieh808/data-512-project/README.md

-# DATA 512 Project Part 1: Common Analysis
+# DATA 512 Project: COVID-19 and Mobility Analysis

 ## Project Goal
-We want to answer the question "How did masking policies change the progression of confirmed COVID-19 cases from February 1, 2020 through October 1, 2021?"
+In Par 1 of this project, we want to answer the question "How did masking policies change the progression of confirmed COVID-19 cases from February 1, 2020 through October 1, 2021?"

+To extend part 1,  we want to answer the question "How has the mask mandate affected mobility changes from February 2020 to October 2022?"

 ## About the Data

-We use a total of 3 data sources and will be examining Cleaveland, Ohio specifically.
+We use a total of 3 data sources and will be examining Cleaveland, Ohio (Cuyahoga County) specifically.

 ```
 County of interest: Cuyahoga, Ohio